rakesh-ydv/react-demo/README.md

 ## Installing Dependencies
 To install the dependency run
   npm install;

+## Docker Container
+To run the App inside Docker we will need to run the start.sh script.
 ## Mock Api Configuration

 In order to run the project, we need to add the following two things in src/services/constants/constants.js